temporalio/documentation/docs/application-development/features.md

 ## Timers

 A Workflow can set a durable timer for a fixed time period.
-In some SDKs, the function is called `timer()`, and in others, it's called `sleep()`.
+In some SDKs, the function is called `sleep()`, and in others, it's called `timer()`.

 A Workflow can sleep for months.
-Even if your Worker crashes or your Temporal Cluster goes down, Timers are persisted and will fire as set.
-As soon as your Worker and Cluster are running, your code resumes where it left off.
+Timers are persisted, so even if your Worker or Temporal Cluster is down when the time period completes, as soon as your Worker and Cluster are back up, the `sleep()` call will resolve and your code will continue executing.

 Sleeping is a resource-light operation: it does not tie up the process, and you can run millions of Timers off a single Worker.